prodriguezsosa/conText/vignettes/quickstart.md

 quanteda `tokens` objects.
-Each document in `immig_toks` –tokens of a context around an instance of *immigration*– inherits the document variables (`docvars`) of the document from whence it came, along with a column registering it’s the pattern used.
+Each document in `immig_toks` –tokens of a context around an instance of *immigration*– inherits the document variables (`docvars`) of the document from whence it came, along with a column registering the corresponding pattern.
 This information can be retrieved using
 `docvars()`.